๐Ÿ“Honors Pre-Calculus

 • Row n contains the coefficients for (a+b)n(a + b)^n: row 4 gives 1,4,6,4,11, 4, 6, 4, 1 for (a+b)4(a+b)^4

-Compare: Binomial Theorem vs. Pascal's Triangle—the theorem gives you the formula, Pascal's Triangle gives you a visual lookup.
-For small nn, Pascal's Triangle is faster; for large nn or specific terms, use the formula.
+Compare: Binomial Theorem vs. Pascal's Triangle.
+The theorem gives you the formula for any coefficient directly.
+Pascal's Triangle gives you a visual lookup.
+For small nn, Pascal's Triangle is faster; for large nn or when you need just one specific term, use the formula.

 Quick Reference Table